 Whether you can file an anonymous complaint will depend on the rules in your city or county.
 Some municipalities accept them.
 If your intent is to keep your name secret, be sure to make that clear to the code enforcement department.

-Take note, though: If you are the only witness, unless there is a blatant violation, it could be difficult for the investigator to put a case together without your witness statement.
+Take note, though: If you are the only witness, unless there is a blatant violation, it could be difficult for the investigator to put a case together without your statement.
 By trying to keep your involvement in the complaint process private, you could weaken your case against your neighbor.

 After you file a complaint, the code enforcement department will investigate.
 The investigator will likely interview your neighbor and ask to inspect the backyard.
 The investigator might also interview you, and possibly other neighbors, to determine whether a code violation has occurred.

 In many cases, just having a casual conversation with a neighbor can help.
 Many people are unaware of the impact they have on their neighbors.
-Whether it is barking dogs, loud music, or stinky chickens, talking to your neighbor in a casual, non-threatening manner might spur your neighbor to fix the problem.
+Whether it is barking dogs, loud music, or stinky chickens, talking to your neighbor in a casual, non-threatening manner might spur them to fix the problem.

 Mediation is another option that can be pursued before or after you file a code enforcement complaint.
 Mediation provides a neutral forum for parties to resolve disputes.
 Nonfinancial disputes, such as disputes between neighbors, can be particularly well suited for resolution through mediation.
 Since any agreement reached will be the result of the parties' mutual efforts, both can leave mediation with their heads held high.
 This can be important, since it might be difficult to maintain a cordial relationship with the person living next door if one (or even both) feels like they "lost" in court.

-However, if code enforcement fails to find a violation and mediation does not work (or is not an option), you might have to sue your neighbor.
+However, if code enforcement fails to find a violation and mediation does not work or is not an option, you might have to sue your neighbor.
 In a case like this, you might have a claim for private nuisance.
 Before filing a lawsuit, be sure to get advice from your own attorney to determine whether you have a claim.